igorwaw/web-advent/content/2015/19-medicine/index.md

 ## Part 1

 We need a medicine for Rudolph.
 We've got a starting molecule and a list of possible replacements.
-First part was too easy: calculate how many molecules can be made with a single replacements.
+First part was too easy: calculate how many molecules can be made with a single replacement.
 Tricky bits are:

 * when creating new molecule, I added them to the set and checked the set's length, that way I filtered out duplicate results,
-* I had to use a tricky way to replace first, second..., nth occurence.
+* I had to use a tricky way to replace first, second..., nth occurrence.

 ## Part 2